1974 COLD CASE MURDER OF LISA THOMAS IN ROCKLAND

 in the Lisa Thomas murder,

-in particular the "three boys in the woods" that have been accused from the first days
+in particular the "three boys in the woods" that had been accused from the first days

 boys were